 - 1 teaspoon salt

 - ¼ crushed red pepper flakes (optional)

 - Cook rotini pasta per package instructions, about 1 to 2 more minutes than al dente.
 Drain and rinse with cool water.
 Drain again.

-- In a large bowl, combine pasta with bell peppers, cucumber, grape tomatoes, red onion and olives.
-Mix to combine.
+- In a large bowl, stir together the pasta, bell peppers, cucumber, grape tomatoes, red onion and olives.

 - Add crumbled feta and pour over creamy yogurt dressing.
 Stir to combine everything.

 - Garnish with some fresh dill or oregano if you like.
 Enjoy!Note: Enjoy immediately or store leftovers in an airtight container in the refrigerator and enjoy within 3 to 4 days.

 - In a bowl, whisk together the yogurt, lemon juice, olive oil, oregano, dill, garlic, salt, pepper and crushed red pepper flakes.
 Pour over pasta salad, stirring in to coat everything.